bhavyasruthi/Employee-Management-System/README.md

 ### EmployeeDataManager.java
 It has all methods to access database table, Employee using Hibernate queries.
 After creating Configuration instance build a SessionFactory.
 From this SessionFactory, open a session and perform opertaions on database by beginning Transaction.
-1. addEmployee : This method adds new employee record.save() of hibernate pushes addition of record in to queue and once transaction is committed it will be added to database.
+1. addEmployee : This method adds new employee record. save() of hibernate pushes addition of record in to queue and once transaction is committed it will be added to database.
 2. getById : This method returns employee details based on id.
 It uses get() of hibernate is used by sending hibernate class and id.
 3. UpdateById : This method updates employee details based on id.
 It uses update() of hibernate to update saved object.
-4. RemoveById :
-5. HQL, 6-GetAllEmployees,7-CritrtiaQueries
+4. RemoveById : This method delete employee record based on id.
+It uses delete() of hibernate to delete saved object.
+5. HQL : This method retrieves selected employee records by invoking HQL query using createQuery().
+6. GetAllEmployees : This method retrieves all employee records by invoking HQL query using createQuery().
+7. CritrtiaQueries : This method retrieves selected employee records by invoking Criteria using createQuery().